Software-Developemnt-Centre/course/docs/day1.md

 1. Then you will be presented with your dashboard.

 ### Task 3: Create git repository
+1. Now you have to visit github.com visit [https://github.com](https://github.com/) and login with you username and password after that navigate to righmost corner on your avtar and you will see + symbol just left to your avtar click on it and you will see the dropdown where you will find `New repository`.
+1. After navigating to the new repo Type a short, memorable name for your repository.
+For example, "hello-world`.
+1. Now Optionally, add a description of your repository.
+For example, `My first repository on GitHub.`
+1. Choose a repository visibility.
+For more information, see "About repositories."
+1. Select Initialize this repository with a README.
+1. Click Create repository and you have sucessfully done with a creation of git repository.

 ### Task 4: Create GitHub page